 No products in the cart.

-I like to hunt at TJMaxx and one of my finds was a can of The Ginger People Crystallized Ginger Chips – the small can has been sitting in my kitchen cabinet while I found a way to use them.
+I like to ‘hunt’ at TJMaxx and one of my finds was a can of The Ginger People Crystallized Ginger Chips – the small can has been sitting in my kitchen cabinet while I found a way to use them.
 I added a heaping tablespoon to my pumpkin cheesecake crust and it took this recipe over the top.
-It adds 9 grams of sugar to the entire recipe but is priceless in flavor.
+It added 9 grams of sugar to the entire recipe but is priceless in flavor.
 These tender little ginger nuggets can be found at Whole Foods and Fresh Market, but if you cannot find them, leave them out as the recipe uses ground ginger as well in the pumpkin pie spice.

-I have used Splenda Brown Sugar for Baking, for not making it clear on the label that it contained sugar and I felt the name Splenda meant ‘no sugar’ and could trick some who could not have sugar.
-In this dish, I wanted the depth of flavor of brown sugar without stomach cramping sugar alcohols, as this is a cheesecake for a family holiday gathering.
+I have heavily criticized Splenda Brown Sugar for Baking, for not making it clear on the label that it contained sugar and I felt the name Splenda meant ‘no sugar’ and could trick some who could not have sugar.
+In this dish, I wanted the flavor of brown sugar without stomach cramping sugar alcohols, as this is a cheesecake for a family holiday gathering.
 Swap out for half the measurement of Truvia Brown Sugar or double the Splenda granulated if this concerns you.